Anne Frank Costume for Cosplay & Halloween 2021

-How to Dress Like Anne Frank with your own costume
+How to make Anne Frank costume

 |1||Black Sweater||In one of Anne’s pictures, she wears a dark sweater.
 This comfy sweater is a good option and you can wear a fake white peter pan collar to be more exact to detail.|